 - Do I need medical tests or other tests?

 - Are there any restrictions or steps I need to follow?

 - Should I see a psychiatrist, psychologist or other mental health provider?

-- Would cognitive behavioral therapy help me?
+- What type of therapy might help me?

 - Would medication help?
 If so, is there a generic alternative to the medicine you're prescribing?